 Main Ingredients Notes & Substitutions

 Sugar: Use white granulated sugar.
-Make sure that when you cream the butter and sugar, the mix is light and fluffy before adding the next ingredients.
+Make sure that the butter and sugar are creamed until light and fluffy before adding the next ingredients.

 Egg: The extra egg yolks help make the cake moist.